contember/docs/docs/reference/admin/components/value-rendering.md

 title: Value rendering components
 ---

-Contember Admin provides a number of high-level components that you can use to easily render field values, as well as low-level components that you can use to create custom field rendering solutions.
+Contember Interface provides a number of high-level components that you can use to easily render field values, as well as low-level components that you can use to create custom field rendering solutions.

 ## Field
-The `Field` component is the most basic field rendering component in Contember Admin.
+The `Field` component is the most basic field rendering component in Contember Interface.
 It is used to display the value of a single field from your data model.

 To use the Field component, you must specify the name of the field you want to display using the `field` prop.
 You can also use the `format` prop to specify a callback function for custom value formatting.
 The `format prop is passed the field value as an argument, and you can return a formatted version of the value from the callback.